markus7017/myfiles/shelly/usecases/ShellyUC Smart Roller.md

 Once you added the device from the Inbox the binding will initialize the device and dynamically create channels depending on the available device/firmware features.
 This takes about 5-10 seconds.
-During that time the thing is working, but you might miss channels in the UI - that's normal, try to reload the page after 10sec and boom all there
+During that time the thing is working, but you might miss channels in the UI - that's normal, try to reload the page after 10sec and boom all there.
+Go to the channel overview and links the channels you want to use, refer to the README to get more details on channels, type and values.

 The only thing to configure are the positioning favorite ids for the roller UP and DOWN commands.
 Edit the thing configuration and select the ids in the corresponding entry fields.
 Value 0 means: no favorite, value 1-4 select the position as defined in the Shelly App.
 There is also a dedicated channel (roller#rollerFav), which accepts this ids and triggers the roller moving to the position (% value) as defined for the matching favorites id.

+### Automation

+Beside manual operation the binding provide various options to control the roller from within openHAB rules.
+For example
+- link channel roller#control and use 'sendCommand(&lt;item&gt;, UP)' to open the shutter or 'sendCommand(&lt;item&gt;, DOWN)' to close it.
+- select a position by sending a number value of 100..0 to channel 'roller#rollerpos'
+- or use the defined favorites by sending favorite id to channel 'roller#rollerFav'
+- you might set a auto-timer, e.g. one the roller is opened close it again after xx minutes by sending a value to the 'roller#autoOn' or 'roller#autoOff' channels
+- you could also get the position of the roller from 'roller#control' (by linking a Number item) or the last status from 'roller#state'.
+Please note that the device only provides update after the roller stops, not during movement so it's not possible to get position updates while the roller is moving.

 ## Extending the Use Case

 There are two valuable options, which even extend and improve the user experience.

 - Button-1

 Using the described setup you could add a Button-1 to trigger rules, e.g.
 - 1xshort: open roller
 - 2xshort: go to 25% (because disturbs enjoying your morning coffee with your wife)